DU-Shapley: A Shapley Value Proxy for Efficient Dataset Valuation: Problem Formulation and Main Concepts Involved

 \subsection{Shapley Value}

-\textbf{Definition.} The Shapley value \citep{P-295} is a classical solution concept in cooperative game theory to allocate the total gains generated by a coalition of players.
-Given a utility function $u$, the Shapley value of a player $i$ is defined as the average marginal contribution of her dataset $\mathrm{D}_i$ to all possible subsets of $\mathrm{D}_{-i} = \{\mathrm{D}_j\}_{j \in \mathcal{I}\setminus\{i\}}$ built by aggregating datasets of other players.
+The Shapley value \citep{P-295} is a classical solution concept in cooperative game theory to fairly allocate the total gains generated by a coalition of players.
+Given a utility function $u$, the Shapley value of a player $i$ is defined as the average marginal contribution of her dataset $\mathrm{D}_i$ to all possible subsets of $\{\mathrm{D}_j\}_{j \in \mathcal{I}\setminus\{i\}}$, built by aggregating the datasets of the other players.
 Formally, the Shapley value $\varphi_i$ of player $i$ writes